Delta Air Lines in talks to add more quarantine-free flights

 By Allison Lampert

-Dec 15 (Reuters) - Delta Air Lines Inc DAL.N is in talks with governments to add more quarantine-free trips to international destinations, after the first two such flights take off this week for Europe, an executive for the U.S. carrier said on Tuesday.
+Dec 15 (Reuters) - Delta Air Lines Inc DAL.N is in early talks with governments to add more quarantine-free flightsoverseas, a company executive said on Tuesday,as the aviation industry turns to such testing-backed programs to revive demand battered by COVID-19.

-The aviation industry has largely backed the creation of such agreements, travel corridors and "bubbles," where passengers testing negative for the novel coronavirus can fly without lengthy quarantines to stop COVID-19, as a way to revive battered demand.
+The U.S. carrier is rolling out two quarantine-free flights this week to Europe, where passengers are required to be tested for the novel coronavirus.

-The U.S. carrier's two flights, which start on Tuesday from Atlanta to Amsterdam, require travelers to take multiple tests for the coronavirus, and are restricted to passengers making essential trips.
+The flights, which are restricted to essential travel to meet government requirements, begin later on Tuesday with a departure from Atlanta to Amsterdam.

-Even as COVID-19 vaccinations get started this week in the United States and Canada, airlines see testing as the fastest way to resume international travel without quarantines since inoculation campaigns will take time.

 "This is the first step," Perry Cantarutti, Delta’s senior vice president, alliances and international, told reporters on a call.
-"It could help us to create similar programs in other markets."
+"Our focus is not just across the Atlantic.
+I think we’d like to see a similar program across the Pacific," he added.

+“It’s a combination of certainly identifying the need and then finding an opportunity where you’ve got government authorities that are willing to have that conversation,” he added, without specifying the governments involved in the talks.

+Even as COVID-19 vaccinations kick off this week in the United States and Canada, airlines see testing as the fastest way to resume international travel without quarantines since inoculation campaigns take time.

+Airlines are on course to lose $157 billion this year and next, their main global body warned in November, in response to a second wave of coronavirus infections and shutdowns afflicting major markets.

+Delta's tested flights to Amsterdam are operated with its partner KLM, the Dutch arm of Air France-KLM AIRF.PA.

 (Reporting by Allison Lampert; Editing by Peter Cooney)